Getting Fit in the French Quarter

 Running the Riverwalk

-More than 16 million gallons of water roll down the mighty Mississippi River every minute–and with this sunny riverside run, you’ll be getting in the flow right alongside them.
+More than 16 million gallons of water roll down the mighty Mississippi River every minute — and with this sunny riverside run you’ll be getting in the flow right alongside them.
 The paved route is six blocks from Prince Conti Hotel’s front door.
 Looking for an energizing two-mile route?
-Make a right when you hit the river, jog through scenic Woldenburg Park until you approach the Aquarium of the Americas, then double back and run to the opposite end of the Moonwalk (a paved path named for former mayor Moon Landrieu).
+Make a right when you hit the river, jog through scenic Woldenberg Park until you approach the Aquarium of the Americas, then double back and run to the opposite end of the Moonwalk (a paved path named for former mayor Moon Landrieu).

 For many, high-energy group exercise classes are a great motivator.
-(You’re definitely not going to phone in your workout when an instructor is right there demanding more reps, right?)
-The Sweat Social is a group exercise class geared toward travelers, offering yoga, high-intensity interval training, mat Pilates, body weight strength exercises, kickboxing, and many other workouts for people of all fitness levels.
-Best of all, instructors encourage participants to mingle with team-building exercises, icebreakers and raffles–so who knows, you might find a new drinking buddy to grab cocktails with after class.
-Scheduled on demand, classes are $30 per person, held in central locations in the French Quarter.
+(You’re not going to phone in your workout when an instructor is right there demanding more reps, right?)
+The Sweat Social is a group exercise class geared toward travelers, offering yoga, high-intensity interval training, mat Pilates, bodyweight strength exercises, kickboxing, and many other workouts for people of all fitness levels.
+Best of all, instructors encourage participants to mingle with team-building exercises, icebreakers, and raffles — so who knows, you might find a new drinking buddy to grab cocktails with after class.
+Scheduled on demand, classes are held in central locations in the French Quarter.
+Pricing varies depending on the type of class and group size.